OXID-eSales/developer_documentation/development/testing/codeception/example_module_test.rst

 Add test for logged in user case
 --------------------------------

 Now let's check the case of a logged in user.
-See :ref:`here <predefined-test-user>` for test user credentials.

 We will need to: